johannschopplich/unlazy/docs/api/auto-sizes.md

 autoSizes()

-// Or: resolve and keep tracking on resize const dispose = autoSizes(undefined, { updateOnResize: true })
+// Or: resolve and keep tracking on resize const cleanup = autoSizes(undefined, { updateOnResize: true })
 ```

 ::: tip
-For most users, calling [`lazyLoad`](/api/lazy-load) with `updateSizesOnResize: true` is the simpler path – it delegates to `autoSizes` internally and bundles the disposer into the same cleanup callback.
+For most users, calling [`lazyLoad`](/api/lazy-load) with `updateSizesOnResize: true` is the simpler path – it delegates to `autoSizes` internally and bundles the cleanup into the same callback.
 :::